PatrolAssist/.github/profile/README.md

 </div>

 <div align="center">
 <p></p><strong>PatrolAssist</strong> is dedicated to empowering ski patrollers by providing innovative tools and software to make their jobs more efficient and effective.
-Our flagship project is the **PatrolAssist iOS app**, designed to streamline patrolling tasks and improve response times on the mountain.</p>
+Our flagship project is the <strong>PatrolAssist iOS app</strong>, designed to streamline patrolling tasks and improve response times on the mountain.</p>
 </div>

 ---